 - i.
 Survey Control Marks project reference frame marks are the primary on site reference marks for each project.
-They primarily consist of Permanent Survey Marks (PSM's) and shall have a minimum spacing of 500 metres between each other: - Horizontal accuracy unless specified in the drawings or documentation, Survey Uncertainty (SU) of < 0.015 metre at 95% confidence level.
+They primarily consist of Permanent Survey Marks (PSM's) and shall have a minimum spacing of 500 m between each other: - Horizontal accuracy unless specified in the drawings or documentation, Survey Uncertainty (SU) of < 0.015 m at 95% confidence level.
 This value takes precedence over the TMR Surveying Standards. - Vertical accuracy unless specified otherwise in the drawings or documentation, the accuracy requirements are as specified for Survey marks in Table 1.3.1.4b, TMR Surveying Standards, Part 2. - ii.
 Construction project survey control (Secondary control) construction project survey control shall use as datum, where available, the projects underlying survey control network used to create the project design (that is, the pre-design survey).
 The preferred method of estimating the Survey Uncertainty (SU) for construction project survey control marks is by applying a minimally constrained adjustment of the construction project survey control network.
-Minimum spacing and density between placed construction project control marks should be fit for purpose for the lot under construction and maximum spacing should not exceed 150 metres. - Horizontal accuracy unless specified in the drawings or documentation, Relative Uncertainty (RU) < 30 ppm (linear misclose ratio) between individual marks. - Vertical accuracy unless specified in the drawings or documentation, the allowable misclose (in millimetres) as determined by reciprocal level runs must not be greater than 6mm \ √k where 'k' is the distance in kilometres.
+However, for evaluating the quality of a conventional linear survey traverse, the preferred and suitable means adopted by Transport and Main Roads is to perform a linear misclose adjustment to calculate Relative Uncertainty (RU).
+Minimum spacing and density between placed construction project control marks should be fit for purpose for the lot under construction and maximum spacing should not exceed 150 m. - Horizontal accuracy unless specified in the drawings or documentation, Relative Uncertainty (RU) < 30 ppm (linear misclose ratio) between individual marks. - Vertical accuracy unless specified in the drawings or documentation, the allowable misclose (in millimetres) as determined by reciprocal level runs must not be greater than 6mm √k where 'k' is the distance in kilometres.